solidsnakedev/cardano-node-docker/README.md

 ```

 ## Removing containers
-You can remove all the containers with the below script, and this will only remove the exited containers
+You can remove all the containers with the below script, and this will only remove containers with exited status
 ```
 ./docker-rm-containers.sh
 ```